mythter/PicEdit/README.md

 # ![logo]
 PicEdit
-Simple WPF image editor and convertor for a course work project.
+Simple WPF MVVM image editor and convertor for a course work project.

 ## Installing
 1. Download .NET 7 or higher from [official website].